Know your rights

 • the appropriate treatment of victims, such as the right to be treated with respect and dignity, and the right to privacy

-• the right to be given information about services that can help victims recover
+• the right to be given information about available support services and what can be done in response to the crime.

 • the right to be kept informed of the progress of a police investigation and any prosecution